A global tool for terrestrial risk assessment

-The Threshold Calculator is a flexible risk assessment tool for metals in soil and it can be used in various parts of the world to derive soil type-specific ecotoxicological thresholds for different protection goals.
-This spreadsheet calculates ecotoxicological threshold concentrations for the metals Cd, Co, Cu, Pb, Mo, Ni and Zn based on chronic toxicity data for their direct effects to soil organisms (plants, invertebrates and microbial processes) and expressed as (pseudo-)total (i.e. aqua-regia extractable) metal concentrations in soil (mg/kg dry weight).
-The goal of this tool is to make maximal use of available toxicity data and bioavailability models for the derivation of soil quality standards for specific protection goals, jurisdictions, regions or sites.
+The Threshold Calculator is a versatile risk assessment tool for metals in soil that can be used worldwide to determine ecotoxicological thresholds for different protection objectives.
+This tool calculates ecotoxicological threshold concentrations for Cd, Co, Cu, Pb, Mo, Ni, and Zn based on chronic toxicity data for their direct effects on soil-dwelling organisms (plants, invertebrates, and microbial processes) and, where applicable, for secondary poisoning to mammals and birds through bioaccumulation in the food chain.
+All threshold values are expressed as (pseudo-)total (i.e., aqua-regia extractable) metal concentrations in soil (mg/kg dry weight).
+The aim of this tool is to make the most efficient use of available toxicity data and bioavailability models for the derivation of soil quality standards for specific protection objectives, jurisdictions, regions, or sites.

-All metals in this tool have a wide range of chronic toxicity data, covering all major groups of soil organisms and allowing the use of a statistical extrapolation approach for derivation of a threshold concentration with a species sensitivity distribution (SSD).
-The soils used for ectotoxicity testing for each metal cover a wide range of soil properties, making the results globally representative.
-Several options are included to allow calculation of metal soil threshold concentrations for various goals (e.g. risk assessment or setting of remediation thresholds for different land uses): selection of organism groups or species to be considered, selection of effect levels of original toxicity data (EC10, EC20, NOEC, LOEC, MATC, …), selection of protection level (probability level in distribution of effect levels), etc. In addition, except for Cd, specific toxicity thresholds can be calculated based on information on the soil properties of a site of interest.
-The input parameters are dependent upon the metal under consideration, and are soil parameters likely to be determined in routine soil analyses (metal background concentrations, pH, % organic matter, % clay and eCEC).
+The Threshold Calculator for metals in soil (v3.0) includes a wide range of chronic toxicity data for direct effects on soil organisms, covering all major groups of soil organisms, and allows for the use of a statistical extrapolation approach to derive a threshold concentration using a species sensitivity distribution (SSD).
+The soils used for ecotoxicity testing for each metal cover a wide range of soil properties, making the results globally representative.
+The tool offers several options to calculate metal soil threshold concentrations for various goals, such as risk assessment or setting remediation thresholds for different land uses.
+These options include the selection of organism groups or species to be considered, the selection of effect levels of original toxicity data (EC10, EC20, NOEC, LOEC, MATC, etc.), the selection of protection level (probability level in distribution of effect levels), etc. In addition, except for Cd, specific toxicity thresholds can be calculated based on information about the soil properties of a specific site of interest.
+The input parameters depend on the metal under consideration and are soil parameters that are likely to be determined in routine soil analyses (metal background concentrations, pH, % organic matter, % clay and eCEC).